Virginia Tech Corps of Cadets: Blue Phase

 At the beginning of Blue Phase, freshmen cadets are awarded new privileges and continue in their transition from follower-ship to leadership.
 Freshman cadets are evaluated during this time for their competence as Fire Team Leaders.
 Marking the end of freshmen cadet training year is the second half of the Caldwell March.
 After successful completion of the march, the freshman cadets are "turned" to upperclassman status for the remainder of the year.
 During this period, the freshman cadets will be partially integrated into their future companies, providing them with valuable acclimation time in order to prepare themselves for their sophomore challenges.

 The Caldwell March II is the final march freshmen cadets will do before they turn and become upperclassmen.
 At the end of the march, all cadets will be at the VT to congratulate the completion of the freshmen cadets' march.

+Gold Phase

+In the Fall of 2024, cadet leadership has announced Gold Phase starting Spring of 2025.

 Organizations

 In addition to being involved in all other clubs the university has to offer, the Virginia Tech Corps of Cadets sanctions over 30 additional organizations.
-The privilege to be a part of these activities is typically afforded to cadets in their sophomore year.
+The privilege to be a part of these activities is typically afforded to cadets in their second semester of their freshman year.
 Some of these organizations include: